 01. Set a Typeface Limit

 Let us start by talking about why we, as the designers or visual communicator, should indeed limit our typeface choices during the design process.
 Firstly working with more than 3 typefaces can come off to the potential viewer or client that we do not know what we are doing.
 As our layout seems to be messy, lacks cohesion, and lacks control.
-If we as the designer limit our typefaces to only 2 good pairing fonts it gives our layout some structure and control.
+If we limit our design typefaces to only two pairing fonts it gives our layout some structure and control.
 While being very readable and balanced at the same time.

 02. Limit Line Length